jgschmitz/BPEpricingDemo/README.md

-# BPEpricingDemo 💊
+# BPE Structured Pricing Assistant - Version 4.0 (Hybrid Search) 💊

+This project demonstrates a hybrid approach to pharmaceutical pricing assistance by combining structured MongoDB lookups with AI fallback search using vector embeddings and GPT-4.
 This system is designed as a prototype — in production, pricing data would likely come from automated ingestion pipelines or enterprise pricing databases.

-# BPE Structured Pricing Assistant - Version 4.0 (Hybrid Search)

-This project demonstrates a hybrid approach to pharmaceutical pricing assistance by combining structured MongoDB lookups with AI fallback search using vector embeddings and GPT-4.

 ---

 ## 🛠️ How It Works